ambroiseRabier/pixijs-first-game-tutorial/README-interactive.md

 <div class="explanation" markdown>

-You can use a [CDN](https://github.com/pixijs/pixi.js?utm_source=html5weekly#cdn-install-via-cdnjs) install instead of npm and typescript.
-It is good to know it can be as simple as that.
+You can use a [CDN](https://github.com/pixijs/pixi.js?utm_source=html5weekly#cdn-install-via-cdnjs) install, instead of npm and typescript.
+It is good to know, it can be as simple as that.

 </div>

 <div class="do" markdown>

 src/index.html
 ```html